robcarver17/pysystemtrade/DONE_TO_DO.md

 # Release notes

+## Version: 0.5.1

+* Introduced maximum cap on IDM and FDM of 2.5, as per the book.
+* Correlation cleaning wasn't working as documented - now does.
+* cleaning up:
+  * renamed misleading 'get_daily_price' method to 'get_raw_price', to fix some tests that hadn't realised the difference
+  * fixed a bunch of tests
+  * changed the way cross rates are calculated to ensure data isn't lost

 ## Version: 0.5.0

 * Include buffering / position intertia

 ## Version: 0.4.0

 * Included cost data and calculations.

 ## Version: 0.3.0

 * Account curve improvements: generate lists of simulated trades, extend the `accountCurve` object to handle multiple columns, statistics over different periods.

 ## Version: 0.2.1